victorkp/ap-java/README.md

 ## Announcements ##

+September 22 Assignment
+- The assignment has been posted [here](assignments/sept22-project-school)

 Sptember 12 Quiz Solutions
 - The solutions to the quiz on September 12 are [here](quizzes-and-tests/september-12/)
 - The solutions we covered in class on September 15 are [here](class-notes/september15/september15.pdf)